 The German Shepherd is a unique breed, able to do a wide range of jobs, including being a wonderful pet for you.

-	If you are looking for a German Shepherd to rescue in Arizona, you are very likely to find one in this area.
+If you are looking for German Shepherd rescues in Arizona, you are very likely to find one in this area.

 There seems to be many German Shepherds that need rescuing in this state.

 Here are some of the best places to rescue a German Shepherd in Arizona.

 Saving Paws Rescue Arizona exists to rescue German Shepherd and Belgian Malinois dogs.

 In the past, they have accepted owner surrendered dogs as well as saving dogs from shelters and breeders, but because their space is currently limited, they are not accepting owner-surrendered dogs at this time.

 Since they were founded in 2012, Saving Paws Rescue Arizona has saved over 1,700 lives.

 Saving Paws Rescue Arizona was founded by a volunteer with the local animal shelter, Trisha Houlihan.

 She noticed how many German Shepherds and Belgian Malinois were listed for euthanasia.

 She knew that these dogs required specific resources, so she created a rescue specifically for them.